rainjs/rainjs/doc/source/proposals/Features-proposal-logging.rst

 =============  ====================================================================================
   Property      Description
 =============  ====================================================================================
-  level         Log level value that will be inherited by all appenders that don't specify a
+  level         Optional property.
+Log level value that will be inherited by all appenders that
-                level.
+                don't specify a level.
 Only valid for the platform logger definition.

-  appenders     Array of appenders.
-For component loggers, these are added to the list provided
+  appenders     Optional property.
+Array of appenders.
+For component loggers, these are added to
-                by the platform logger.
+                the list provided by the platform logger.
 =============  ====================================================================================

 .........